dmehta09/user_management_api_doc/Witsby User management API Documentation.md

 ​
 ---
 ​
-#### **3. Create or Update Organization Hierarchies**
+#### **3. Create/Update/Remove Hierarchies**
 ​
-This API provides a mutation to create or update the organisation hierarchy of an institution.
+This API provides a mutation to create or update the organization hierarchy of an institution.
 This includes its basic details, organizational structure, and hierarchical information.

 - **GraphQL Mutation**:
 ​